-Haffenecker also helped in the design of the lesser known baroque Lysá nad Labem castle, which was the residence of many Czech queens, generals, and nobles, including Judith of Habsburg, the wife of King Wenceslaus II.
+Haffenecker also helped design the lesser-known baroque Lysá nad Labem castle, which was the residence of many Czech queens, generals, and nobles, including Judith of Habsburg, the wife of King Wenceslaus II.

-The Estates Theater is probably most well-known for it’s association with Wolfgang Amadeus Mozart, this is because the world premieres of two of his operas, first, the famous Don Giovanni (October 29, 1787 – which Mozart led himself) and second, La Clemenza di Tito (1791, on the occasion of the coronation of Leopold II).
+The Estates Theater is probably most well-known for its association with Wolfgang Amadeus Mozart; this is because of the world premieres of two of his operas, first, the famous Don Giovanni (October 29, 1787 – which Mozart led himself) and second, La Clemenza di Tito (1791, on the occasion of the coronation of Leopold II).

-It is no wonder Mozart chose this theater, inside it’s intimate and astonishingly beautiful with soft blue interiors against golden murals, all illuminated by a massive chandelier.
+It is no wonder Mozart chose this theater; it’s intimate and astonishingly beautiful, with soft blue interiors against golden murals, all illuminated by a massive chandelier.
 Because of Mozarts popularity in the city of Prague you can now find shops dedicated to Mozart souvenirs, the theater also still includes Don Giovanni in it’s repertoire.

-A bronze sculpture of an empty cloak, made by Anna Chromý sits just outside the theater.
-The sculpture is commemorating the premier of Don Giovanni.
-The statue depicts an amorous lover, Il Commendatore, sitting hunched over in a faceless cloak.
+A bronze sculpture of an empty cloak, made by Anna Chromý, sits just outside the theater.
+The sculpture commemorates the premier of Don Giovanni.
+The statue depicts a romantic lover, Il Commendatore, hunched over in a faceless cloak.

-Needless to say, next time you’re in Prague, this outstanding piece of history is definitely worth a visit.
-All of their productions are exquisite, even if you are not a regular theater goer, the history alone is enough to visit the Estates Theater.
+Next time you’re in Prague, this outstanding piece of history is worth a visit.
+Their productions are exquisite; even if you are not a regular theatergoer, the history alone is enough to visit the Estates Theater.